jacob404/promod-future/currentbuild/README.txt

 - Common infected will no longer fight each other.
 - Removed "Found x in x team.
 Moved him back to spec team." print.
 - Removed "<TankPunchStuck> Found x stuck after a punch.
 Warped him to a valid position" print.
+- Survivors will no longer have a forced delay between melee swings after being punched.
+- Survivors will now be forced to pull out their primary weapon (if they have ammo available) when punched by tank.
+- Survivors will no longer "slide" if they are stumbled while in a get-up animation.
+Boomers are an exception and will still push survivors.
+- Potentially fixed Swamp Fever finale bugging out for the 2nd team if the 1st team wipes before starting the finale.

 4.3.1